Skip to content

 uv pip install . # or pip install .

-The following example tools are currently built-in to oterm:
+The following tools are built-in to oterm and available by default:

 • think - provides the model with a way to think about a question before answering it.
 This is useful for complex questions that require reasoning.
 Use it for adding a "thinking" step to the model's response.